Viewpoint and Perspective

 Viewpoint, sometimes referred to as angle of view, is a critical consideration for the photographer working towards a great composition.

 This photo was made at the Arc de Triomphe in Paris, France.
 The steep climb up the spiral staircase leads to the roof where you soak up fantastic 360 degree views of Paris.

 While staircases are interesting, the curved shape of a spiral staircases is quite unique.
 When viewed from above they remind me of a nautilus shell, symmetrically perfect.
-And it was from a high point of view that I made the above photo.
+And it was from a high viewpoint that I made the above photo.

 Photography is a Physical Endeavor

 I strongly recommend that you consistently explore viewpoints that produce more variety in your own photography.
 It's easy, fun and often the single element that elevates the image from ordinary to something quite special.
 Give it a go and, remember, that photography is a physical endeavor.